appsemble/appsemble/CONTRIBUTING.md

 - **block**
 - **editor**

-If the change doesn’t fit in one of these scopes, it should be omitted.
+If the change doesn’t fit in one of these scopes, or the scope is unclear, it should be omitted.

 ### Subject